abelectronicsuk/ABElectronics_dotNetCore_Libraries/ABElectronicsUK/README.md

 ### Usage

-To use the ADC Differential Pi library in your code you must first import the library dll:
+To use the ADC Differential Pi library in your code you must first import the library DLL:
 ```
 using ABElectronicsUK;
 ```
-Next you must initialise the adc class:
+Next, you must initialise the adc class:
 ```
 ABElectronicsUK.ADCDifferentialPi adc = new ADCDifferentialPi(0x68, 0x69);
 ```
 The arguments are the two I2C addresses of the ADC chips.
 The values shown are the default addresses of the ADC Differential Pi board.

-Next we need to connect to the device and wait for the connection before setting the bit rate and gain.
+Next, we need to connect to the device and wait for the connection before setting the bit rate and gain.
 The sample rate can be 12, 14, 16 or 18
 ```
 adc.Connect();

 while (!adc.IsConnected){}
 adc.BitRate = 18;
 adc.PGA = 1;
 ```

 You can now read the voltage from channel 1 with: